NESCent/hip_hack_howto/manuscript.md

 In the case of NESCent hackathons, the main sponsor was NESCent.
 However, other sponsors were involved in several cases, e.g., the 2009 VoCamp was sponsord partly by TDWG; the HIP working group obtained support from 2 other sponsors (iPlant and BioSync) in order to expand its budget sufficiently to run 3 hackathons.
 It was understood that well qualified applicants from the sponsor organizations would be included in the hackathons, either by direct invitation or through the application-and-review process.
 A key part of the agreement between iPlant and HIP was that one of the hackathons would be held at the academic home of the iPlant project, to facilitate participation of iPlant personnel.
 Some of the authors also obtained funding from a professional society for a hackathon that never took place due to the inability to establish a functioning LT (see Lessons Learned).

 ### Assembling the Leadership Team
-An important step in the process is the formation of a leadership team (LT) that will have authority for planning and executing the hackathon.
-For this process to be legitimate, i.e., for the LT to take ownership, the LT must be allowed to re-think the scope and goals (see below).
-Thus, in assembling the LT, the instigators make a deliberate and strategic attempt to diversify the sources of authority and responsibility.
+The use of a leadership team (LT) to plan and execute the hackathon arises in part due to the desire to broaden decision-making authority, and in part due to the lack staff to carry out plans (with the exception of travel arrangements, for which we traditionally have had administrative support, as described below).
+The LT makes a plan, and also enacts its plan.
+For the LT to take true ownership of the project, it must be allowed to re-think the scope and goals (see below).
+Therefore, assembling the LT is a critical step in which the instigators attempt to diversify the sources of authority and responsibility.
 Difficulty in assembling a committed LT, or in getting an LT to reach closure on scope and goals, is an indication that the instigators' plan may be flawed or premature (see Lessons Learned).

 In recruiting organizers, the instigators may consider:
 * *Expertise:* the broad topic of the hackathon will inform a set of expertise <!-- I don't understand 'inform' in this context AESB--> <!-- if you read for "inform", "give a general idea of..." it should make sense RAV --> that is necessary to formulate the appropriate scope of the event; that expertise will also facilitate the identification of potential participants to invite to the event.
 * *Diversity:* diversity in the LT is critical to provide the connections and the perspectives necessary to facilitate the recruitment of a diverse group of participants.
 * *Vision:* members of the LT are in charge of establishing the scope of the hackathon.
 As such, they need to be capable of providing a general vision that is both realistic/feasible as well as groundbreaking.
 * *Management Experience:* the members of the LT will provide the overall supervision and management of the hackathon event.
 Over several months, LT members will be relied on to accomplish various milestones, and must be reliable performers.
 Experience in team management, group formation, event management, and other relevant management skills.
+* *Cultivating new leaders:* the instigators periodically recruit individuals who are young or inexperienced, but show promise as organizers.

 When recruiting, we ask prospective LT members to make an explicit time commitment and to be available during the crucial period of application review.
 During their tenure, the organizers will participate in perhaps 5 to 8 LT meetings (typically teleconferences).
 For every hour of meeting time, LT members can expect to spend 1 to 2 hours executing the LT's plan (e.g., reviewing applications, making meeting arrangements.
 Thus, the total time commitment is roughly 1 to 2 hours per week over 4 months.